Yo no creo en los hombres

-Yo no creo en los hombres is a Mexican telenovela produced by Lucy Orozco in association with Isabelle Tardán for Televisa in 1991.
+Yo no creo en los hombres is a 1991 Mexican telenovela produced by Lucy Orozco for Televisa.
+The series starred Gabriela Roel, Alfredo Adame, and Lyn May in protagonist roles.
 It is based on the radionovela Yo no creo en los hombres written by Caridad Bravo Adams.

 Plot

 The protagonist of the plot is María Dolores Robledo (Gabriela Roel), a young and beautiful woman, whose fate intersects with that of the Ibáñez family, made up of the evil Leonor (Saby Kamalich) and her two children, Arturo (Rafael Rojas) and Maleny (Ana Colchero).
 María Dolores falls in love with Arturo, who seduces her and later leaves her to marry another woman.

 Later, Arturo tries to rape María Dolores, but he accidentally dies during the struggle between them and she is blamed for his death and sentenced to thirty years in prison.

 While in prison, María Dolores swears to herself not to trust men anymore, but after regaining her freedom, she meets Gustavo (Alfredo Adame), a lawyer who falls in love with her and makes her believe in love again.